husarion/rosbot-docker/README.md

 `rosbot-docker` contain following ROS packages:
 - [rosbot_ros](https://github.com/husarion/rosbot_ros/tree/humble)

-With *docker-compose* configuration shown in [demo](./demo) it can communicate with hardware of both Rosbot 2.0 and Rosbot 2.0 Pro.
+With *docker-compose* configuration shown in [demo](./demo) it can communicate with hardware of ROSbot 2R, ROSbot 2 PRO and ROSbot 2.0.

 ## Flashing the firmware